 Minn.
 Stat.
-Section YesWorkpaperYesNoReference
+Section Yes No Reference

-Section Y es INO Reference § 471.425, subd.
-2 B. Prompt Payment of Local Government Bills 3000.
-2 Standard payment period is: - 35 days from receipt for governing boards that meet at least once a month; - 45 days from receipt of goods or services or invoice, whichever is later, for governing boards that do not meet at least once per month; and - 45 days from receipt for joint powers entities. § 471.425, subd.
+Section 105 INU Kelefellee § 471.425, subd.
+2 B. Prompt Payment of Local Government Bills Standard payment period is: - 35 days from receipt for governing boards that meet at least once a month; - 45 days from receipt of goods or services or invoice, whichever is later, for governing boards that do not meet at least once per month; and - 45 days from receipt for joint powers entities. § 471.425, subd.
 2 1.
 Were all bills paid within the time period set by the terms of the contract or within the standard payment period? § 471.425, subd.
 4 The charter school must pay interest on bills not paid in a timely manner.
 The interest rate is 11⁄2 percent per month or part of a month.
 The minimum monthly interest on a bill of \$100 or more is \$10. § 471.425, subd.
 4 2.
 For bills paid after the time period set by the contract or the standard payment period, did the charter school calculate and pay interest as required by law? § 471.425, subd.
 4a 3.
 Did each contract between the charter school and a prime contractor require the prime contractor to pay subcontractors within ten days of receipt of payment from the charter school or pay interest at the rate of 11⁄2 percent per month or any part of a month?
 Note: The interest penalties in these questions do not apply to good faith disputes. \$\$ 124E.16, subd.
 1 & 471.38, subds.
 3 and 3a Part IX.
 Claims and Disbursements - Electronic Funds Transf er A. Charter schools may make electronic funds transfers under certain conditions.
-1. A charter school may make electronic funds transfers for: a. a claim for payment from an imprest payroll bank account or investment of excess money; b. payment of tax or aid anticipation certificates; c. payment of contributions to a pension or retirement fund;
+1. A charter school may make electronic funds transfers for: a. a claim for payment from an imprest payroll bank account or investment of excess money; b. payment of tax or aid anticipation certificates; c. payment of contributions to a pension or retirement fund; d. vendor payments; and e. payment of bond principal, bond interest, and a fiscal agent service charge from the debt redemption fund.